hyperledger-archives/burrow/example/basic-app/README.md

 This will deploy the contract if necessary, install any node dependencies, and then start an expressjs server, which will run until interrupted.

 ### Step three
-In a third terminal you may run the following commands that will call the Solidity smart contract using Javascript and burrow.js:
+In a third terminal you may run the following commands that will call the Solidity smart contract using Javascript and burrow module:

 ```shell
 # Inspect current value